By Kirk Peterson and Marisa Finetti

 Wine listens at the end of the day and is a companion so dependable that even when the glass is long since empty, it’s still with you.
 Like a friend, wine surprises us.
 Sometimes it confounds and frustrates and disappoints us.
 With every opening, the moments are spontaneous, flowing with memories and stories that you create together.
 If you are patient wine will move at your speed and match your stride.

 Heraclitus said “You cannot step into the same river twice, for other waters are continually flowing on.”
 The Greek philosopher might as well have been talking about wine.
 We can never really drink the same wine twice for it changes just as we do, and that moment shared can only exist once, never to be completely replicated.
 The first pour to the second from the same bottle is a different experience.
 Wine continues to transform, a chameleon in a glass, both evasive and enticing.
-And the constant change and evolution of wine and in us leads to a dynamic and venerable camaraderie.
+And the constant change and evolution of wine and in us lead to a dynamic and venerable camaraderie.

 The friendship persists despite being continually subject to an influx of circumstances – the knowledge and experience we bring (or not) to the place, occasion and company in which we drink it, and to the food we enjoy it with.
 Context can be so perilously crucial.

 A wine is a friend when it is transparent and authentic.
 The connection sparks when the wine reveals its distinctiveness.
-When a wine inherently expresses its origin – whether it’s from a perilously steep hill overlooking a meandering river or a particular patch of whitish chalky soil- we can feel authenticity, singular and genuine and true.
+When a wine inherently expresses its origin – whether it’s from a perilously steep hill overlooking a meandering river or a particular patch of whitish chalky soil- we can feel authenticity, singular and genuine, and true.

 Wine has been a dependable friend, being part of our culture for thousands of years.
 When water wasn’t potable, wine was there.
 When food was scarce, wine was there too.
 It has cradled us through good times and bad.